quentinsf/icsv2ledger/README.md

 effective date.
 Default is `0`.
 Use of this option currently requires a template file.
 See section
 [Transaction template file](#transaction-template-file).

+**`--encoding STR`**

+is the text encoding of the CSV input file.
+Default is `utf-8`.
+The encoding should be specified if the CSV file contains non-ASCII characters (typically in the transaction description) in an encoding other than UTF-8.

 **`--ledger-date-format STR`**